-Charlie Charlesworth put out the best Lossie squad I have ever seen before since starting reporting on them last season.
-With the defence very solid almost all the game and the attackers putting loads of pressure on their opposition’s back four.
-Connor Hall the exciting young keeper pulled off some great saves which impressed me.
+Charlie Charlesworth put out the best Lossie squad I have ever seen since I started reporting on them last season.
+The defence were very solid almost the full 90 minutes and the attackers were putting intense pressure on their opposition’s back four.
+Connor Hall, the exciting young keeper pulled off some great saves which impressed me.

 Formartine lacked the killer instinct despite dominating the first half and creating many one on one opportunity which they didn’t make the most of.
 Maybe not placing high earner Striker Cammy Keith into the starting line up ended up being costly with him usually bagging a goal every game.